 Gene expression

 Nasal epithelial gene expression was utilized to assess the biological impact of vape exposure on the airway epithelium of the study subjects.
-Three participants were missing gene expression data and are excluded from subsequent analysis.
+Three participants were missing gene expression data and are excluded from subsequent analysis (N=X).

-There were 60,651 genes before removing low expressed genes.
-Of the 16860 nasal epithelial genes not removed, 7136 were significantly differentially expressed between vaping subjects and control subjects (FDR<0.05), after adjusting for age (years), sex, recruitment center, and two normalization factors) [40].
-A total of 4193 genes were underexpressed (e.g., WNT5B, WNT3A, ACE2, IL7) while 2943 were overexpressed (e.g. TNF, MUC5A, IL10, IL17C) when vapers are compared to controls.
+16,860 genes of the 60,651 genes were retained after removing low expressed genes.
+7,136 were significantly differentially expressed between vaping subjects and control subjects after adjusting for age, sex, recruitment center, and two normalization factors (FDR<0.05) [40].
+A total of 4,193 genes were underexpressed (e.g., WNT5B, WNT3A, ACE2, IL7) while 2,943 were overexpressed (e.g. TNF, MUC5A, IL10, IL17C) when vapers are compared to controls.
 Using a fold change cut of |log2(FC)| ≥ 2, there were 135 genes that were upregulated and 370 genes that were downregulated when comparing vapers with control subjects (Supplementary Table 1).